ramereth/presentation-packer/source/index.rst

 amazon-chroot
   Create EBS-backed AMIs from an existing EC2 instance by mounting the root device and using a Chroot environment to provision that device.
-This is an advanced builder and should not be used by newcomers.

 Docker Builder
 --------------